scrabbletank/farhome-rules/rulesdoc.md

 | 12th | 5th | 27th | 10th |

 ##### Variant Rule - Attribute Based Spell Levels
 Instead of your spell level being determined by your level, with this rule your spell level is determined by your attribute for a given spellcasting school.
-Your max spell level for Arcane spells is based on your intelligence, Curse spells are based on your willpower, and Divine spells are based on your Charisma.
+Your max spell level for arcane spells is based on your intelligence, curse spells are based on your willpower, and divine spells are based on your charisma.
 This means an exceptionally intelligent caster could cast high level spells at an early level- if they have the mana and spell prepared.

 Your max spell level is determined on the chart below: